Becoming an HVAC Engineer: Degree & Career Requirements

 Heating, venting, and air conditioning (HVAC) systems are an integral part of most contemporary buildings.
 The professionals who design the systems that control air quality and temperature are known as HVAC engineers.
 HVAC engineers are a category of mechanical engineers and their work is coordinated with other construction specialists.
 HVAC engineers often have expertise in trades such as electrical or plumbing that are a part of climate control systems.
 They must be familiar with federal, state, and local building codes and regulations in order to remain in compliance with the law.

-An effective HVAC system requires the ability to perform heat load and loss calculations and understand how air flows through various types of structures.
-There is a wealth of considerations for professionals designing systems to fit the special needs of hospitals, restaurants, schools, and areas such as computer rooms.
+An effective HVAC system requires the ability to perform heat load and loss calculations and understand how air flows through various structures.
+Professionals designing systems to fit the special needs of hospitals, restaurants, schools, and areas such as computer rooms must consider a wealth of considerations.

 What Does an HVAC Engineer Do?